GAA-UAM/C-GB/README.md

 ```
 ## How to cite GBNN
 If you are using this package in your paper, please cite our work as follows
+## Keywords
+`Gradient Boosting`, `multi-output regression`, `multiclass-classification regression`

 # Contributions
 You may improve this project by creating an issue, reporting an improvement or a bug, forking, and of course, sending a pull request to the development branch.
-The authors and developers involved in this package can be found in the contributor's file.
+The authors and developers involved in this package can be found in the [contributor's file](contributors.txt).

 In the following, you will find the different approaches to contribute;
 <ul>